Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 Additionally, as part of the single administration, the review of client services, the registrar review and improvements in records management have resulted in a number of changes being introduced to further reduce duplication and improve efficiency.
 A number of productivity gains also flow from operating under the Enterprise Agreement.

-2 Equivalent to the total comprehensive income (loss) less depreciation/amortisation expenses previously funded through revenue appropriations as reported in Note 28: Net Cash Appropriation Arrangements per the Financial Statements for the period ending 30 June 2013 and including ‘Other Comprehensive Income’.
+1 Equivalent to the total comprehensive income less depreciation/amortisation expenses previously funded through revenue appropriations as reported in note 30: net cash appropriation arrangements per the Financial Statements for the period ending 30 June 2014 and including 'other comprehensive income'.